marustas/The-Wild-Oasis/README.md

 Organized the project's file structure to enhance readability.

-### Styled-components Library
+### Styled components Library

-Used Styled-components library with the combination with CSS variables and JavaScript to implement darkmode for the application and connect to the user's OS color theme.
+Used Styled-components library with the combination of CSS variables and JavaScript to implement darkmode for the application and connect to the user's OS color theme.

 ### Error Boundaries